SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 This will begin a large (>1GB) download.
 Please wait for it to complete before moving on.

 Under certain circumstances, you may be prompted to download these tools again, even after you've done this process once.
-If you are, go ahead and allow it, but if you are continually asked to install these tools, reach out to your instructional team for a solution - fixing this may involve downloading Xcode from the Mac App Store.
+If you are, go ahead and allow it, but if you are continually asked to install these tools, reach out to your installfest point of contact for a solution - fixing this may involve downloading Xcode from the Mac App Store.

 ## Oh My Zsh